Ibaslogic/Ibaslogic/src/posts/2020-01-27-react-tutorial-for-beginners/react-tutorial-for-beginners.md

 Let’s render the React element inside of the real DOM.

-Update the `script` element so it looks like so:
+Update the `script` element so it looks like this:

 ```jsx
 <script type="text/babel">